kenny153153/kennny/README.md

 # kennny

+NEW :

+1.Upload a new mac pages, that is the tags what I want (the word.docx is actully old, so can delete it if you wish) 2.Provide my company logo to use on style
+3.For the "YELLOW SIDEBAR ON FIRST PAGE", please make something similar, i dont have a copy of that.

 report_html.php
 -> A file that contains all the code of my usual report, extracted from microsoft word webpage html.
 I use this to get the css, and grasp the flow of the code.